mariunaise/HDA-Thesis/content/SMHD.typ

 )<fig:global_diffs>]

 Here, we compared the asymptotic performance of @smhdt for different temperatures both during enrollment and reconstruction.
 First we can observe that the optimum temperature for the operation of @smhdt in both phases for the dataset @dataset is $35°C$ instead of the expected $25°C$.
-Furthermore, the @ber seems to be almost directly correlated with the absolute temperature difference, especially at higher temperature differences, showing that the further apart the temperatures of the two phases are, the higher the @ber.
+Furthermore, the @ber seems to be almost directly determined by the absolute temperature difference, especially at higher temperature differences, showing that the further apart the temperatures of the two phases are, the higher the @ber.

 ==== Gray coding

 In @sect:smhd_improvements, we discussed how a gray coded labelling for the quantizer could improve the bit error rates of the S-Metric method.

 Because we only change the labelling of the quantizing bins and do not make any changes to #gls("smhdt") itself, we can assume that the effects of temperature on the quantization process are directly translated to the gray-coded case.
-Therefore, we will not perform this analysis again here.

 @fig:smhd_gray_coding shows the comparison of applying #gls("smhdt") at room temperature for both naive and gray-coded labels.
 There we can already observe the improvement of using gray-coded labelling, but the impact of this change of labels can really be seen in @tab:gray_coded_impact.